dzoba/copy-repo/readme.md

 To run Repo Loader on a sample JavaScript repository and output the code to a file called output.txt, you can use the following command:

 ```
-$ repo-loader /path/to/js/repo /path/to/output.txt
+$ copy-repo /path/to/js/repo /path/to/output.txt
 ```

 If you have a custom configuration file, you can specify it using the -c option:
 ```
-$ repo-loader /path/to/js/repo /path/to/output.txt -c /path/to/config.json
+$ copy-repo /path/to/js/repo /path/to/output.txt -c /path/to/config.json
 ```

 ## License